tongxinw/YOLOv3_traffic_sign_detector/README.md

 # YOLOv3_traffic_sign_detector
 This is a group project created for DATA 2040 Final Project.
-Our group name is Code Brew, and we will improve the YOLOv3 on detecting traffic sign images.
+Our group name is Code Brew with team members Jiamin Tang, Qinyun Wu, Shiqi Lei, Tongxin Wang and Yiwei Sang.
+We will dive deep into the application of YOLOv3 in training our custom detector on traffic signs and applying it in real-time videos.
 For more details, please visit our website at https://bit.ly/code-brew.